-Enjoy a quiet walk on the Bearskin Trail
+Enjoy a quiet walk on the Bearskin State Trail

-Bearskin Trail was truly the highlight of our time in Minocqua, probably because we most enjoyed spending time outside and the weather was wonderful.
-Bearskin Trail begins as a short walk across an old railroad bridge and turns into a wood trail.
+The Bearskin State Trail was truly the highlight of our time in Minocqua, probably because we most enjoyed spending time outside and the weather was wonderful.
+The trail begins as a short walk across an old railroad bridge and turns into a wood trail.
 On the other side of the bridge, you’ll find lodges and homes, and incredible views of the lake.
 It continues into Bearskin State Park and goes on for 18 miles.
 Many people were biking and dogs are also allowed.
 Whether you have your bike or are on foot, the views are worth the visit.